 - Industrial R&D Promotion Programme

+A scheme already exists under which the Central Government provides partial financial support for traffic and transport studies in cities.
 The majority of funding programmes are held at the state level, where funding is provided in research areas of high priority.
 The areas of high priority are established by individual states.